-Use the available test patterns to assist with configuration of the projector and to diagnose any issues that may occur.
+Use the projector to assist with configuration of the projector and to diagnose any issues that may occur.

 Selecting a test pattern

 21 test patterns are available to assist with the configuration of the projector and to diagnose any issues that may occur.